-An agreement has been reached between the Washington State 15 University and the WSU Police Guild under the provisions of chapter 16 41.80 RCW for the 2015-2017 fiscal biennium.
-Funding is provided for 17 18 a three percent general wage increase effective July 1, 2015, and a 19 one and eight-tenths percent general wage increase effective July 1, 20 2016.
+The appropriations in this section are subject to the following conditions and limitations: An agreement has been reached between the Washington State University and the WSU Police Guild under the provisions of chapter 41.80 RCW for the 2015-2017 fiscal biennium.
+Funding is provided for a three percent general wage increase effective July 1, 2015, and a one and eight-tenths percent general wage increase effective July 1, 2016.
+Appropriations for state agencies are increased by the amounts specified in LEAP omnibus document 713-2015 to fund the provisions of this agreement.

-21 Sec.
-932. COMPENSATION-REPRESENTED EMPLOYEES- NEW SECTION.
-22 SUPER COALITION-INSURANCE BENEFITS
+10 NEW SECTION.
+Sec.
+932. COMPENSATION-REPRESENTED EMPLOYEES- 11 SUPER COALITION-INSURANCE BENEFITS

 An agreement has been reached for the 2015-2017 fiscal biennium between the governor and the health care super coalition under the provisions of chapter 41.80 RCW.
-Appropriations in this act for state including institutions of higher education, agencies, appropriations in section 718 of this act are sufficient to implement the provisions of the 2015-2017 collective bargaining agreement and are subject to the following conditions and limitations:
+Appropriations in this act for state agencies, including institutions of higher education, and the appropriations in section 720 of this act are sufficient to implement the provisions of the 2015-2017 collective bargaining agreement and are subject to the following conditions and limitations:

-- (1)(a) The monthly employer funding rate for insurance benefit premiums, public employees' benefits board administration, and the uniform medical plan shall not exceed \$840 per eligible employee for fiscal year 2016.
-For fiscal year 2017, the monthly employer funding rate shall not exceed \$894 per eligible employee. - (b) Except as provided by the parties' health care agreement, in 35 36 order to achieve the level of funding provided for health benefits,
+- (1)(a) The monthly employer funding rate for insurance benefit premiums, public employees' benefits board administration, and the uniform medical plan shall not exceed \$869 per eligible employee for fiscal year 2016.
+For fiscal year 2017, the monthly employer funding rate shall not exceed \$937 per eligible employee. - (b) Except as provided by the parties' health care agreement, in order to achieve the level of funding provided for health benefits, the public employees' benefits board shall require any or all of the following: Employee premium copayments, increases in point-of-service cost sharing, the implementation of managed competition, or make other changes to benefits consistent with RCW 41.05.065. - (c) The health care authority shall deposit any moneys received on behalf of the uniform medical plan as a result of rebates on prescription drugs, audits of hospitals, subrogation payments, or any other moneys recovered as a result of prior uniform medical plan claims payments, into the public employees' and retirees' insurance account to be used for insurance benefits.
+Such receipts shall not be used for administrative expenditures. - (2) The health care authority, subject to the approval of the public employees' benefits board, shall provide subsidies for health

-- the public employees' benefits board shall require any or all of the 1 2 following: Employee premium copayments, increases in point-of-service cost sharing, the implementation of managed competition, or make 3 other changes to benefits consistent with RCW 41.05.065.
-Beginning 4 January 1, 2016, the board shall collect a twenty-five dollar per 5 6 month surcharge payment from members who use tobacco products and a 7 surcharge payment of not less than fifty dollars per month from members who cover a spouse or domestic partner where the spouse or 8 domestic partner has chosen not to enroll in another employer-based 9 group health insurance that has benefits and premiums with 10 actuarial value of not less than 95 percent of the actuarial value of 11 12 public employees' benefits board plan with the enrollment.
-The surcharge payment shall be collected in addition to 13 14 the member premium payment. - (c) The health care authority shall deposit any moneys received on behalf of the uniform medical plan as a result of rebates on prescription drugs, audits of hospitals, subrogation payments, or any other moneys recovered as a result of prior uniform medical plan claims payments, into the public employees' and retirees' insurance account to be used for insurance benefits.
-Such receipts shall not be used for administrative expenditures.
+- 1 benefit premiums to eligible retired or disabled public employees and - 2 school district employees who are eligible for medicare, pursuant to - RCW 41.05.085.
+For calendar years 2016 and 2017, the subsidy shall be 3 - 4 up to \$150.00 per month.

-- (2) The health care authority, subject to the approval of the public employees' benefits board, shall provide subsidies for health benefit premiums to eligible retired or disabled public employees and school district employees who are eligible for medicare, pursuant to RCW 41.05.085.
-For calendar years 2016 and 2017, the subsidy shall be up to \$150.00 per month. - (3) All savings resulting from reduced claim costs or other 28 29 factors identified after June 1, 2015, must be reserved for funding employee health benefits in the 2017-2019 fiscal biennium.
-30
+- (3) All savings resulting from reduced claim costs or other 5 - 6 factors identified after December 31, 2014, must be reserved for - 7 funding employee health benefits in the 2017-2019 fiscal biennium.